jillesca/ncpeek/README.md

 ]
 ```

-If you need to manipulate the shape of the data or add some logic, you can add a custom parser for your xml filter or xpath.
+For more complex data manipulation or logic, you can add a custom parser for your xml filter or xpath.
 See [Adding a Parser](#adding-a-parser) for instructions.

 ## Use cases

-I developed originally `ncpeek` be used inside [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) to gather telemetry data from network devices and print the metrics.
-This was part of a [demo presented a Cisco Impact 2023.](https://github.com/jillesca/open_telemetry_network_impact) In this case, I needed a CLI client with a simple interface.
+I developed originally `ncpeek` be used within [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) to gather telemetry data from network devices and print the metrics.
+This was showcased in a [demo presented a Cisco Impact 2023.](https://github.com/jillesca/open_telemetry_network_impact) In this scenario, a CLI client with a simple interface was all I needed.

-For an upcoming talk I will deliver at Cisco Live Amsterdam 2024, I augmented the netconf client and added an API layer so other systems (such as AI) can call `ncpeek` can grab data from network devices.
-In this case, I needed a simple API for the AI to use.
+For an upcoming talk I will deliver at Cisco Live Amsterdam 2024, I improved the netconf client and added an API layer.
+This allows other systems, such as AI, to call `ncpeek` and fetch data from network devices.
+For this use case, I needed a simple API for the AI to use.

 ## Usage

-You can use in two ways `ncpeek`; cli or api.

-> filters can be `xml` or `xpath`, but only one can be used at a time.
+There are two ways to use `ncpeek`; via the command-line interface (CLI) or through the API.
+Note that filters can be either `xml` or `xpath`, but only one type can be used at a time.

 ### CLI